tanvi-jain3/SC1015-Song-Genre-Classification/README.md

 Ivan Cheng, Tanvi Jain, Ethan Yeo

 ## Dataset Description :
-We used a dataset from [Aneta Kovacheva on Kaggle](https://www.kaggle.com/code/anetakovacheva/interpreting-a-music-genre-classifier) for this project.
-It shows the measure of different qualities (i.e. energy, valence, etc) in different songs.
+We used a dataset from Aneta Kovacheva on Kaggle in different songs.
 Below is the description of the columns in the dataset.

 Name of Variable | Description of variable
 --- | --- |